Rendering The House

 From historic and protected buildings to the most avant-garde architecture, some of the most exciting developments in building technology in recent years have been the improvement in anti-crack renders.

 At Gaffney and Guinan, one of the products we offer is an external render.
-Simply put, this basically means putting a coating on the outside of a building to protect from rain and insulate, while also giving a decorative finish.
+Simply put, this means putting a coating on the outside of a building to protect it from rain and insulate, while also providing a decorative finish.

 If you’re interested in a quotation for External Render, get in touch with our team today.